uoc-advanced-html-css/uoc-boilerplate/README.md

 # UOC Boilerplate

 UOC Boilerplate is a starter template for the Advanced HTML and CSS Tools course from the [Master's Program in Multimedia Applications](https://estudis.uoc.edu/ca/masters-universitaris/aplicacions-multimedia/presentacio) and the [Master's Program in Web App and Website Development](https://estudis.uoc.edu/ca/masters-universitaris/desenvolupament-llocs-aplicacions-web/presentacio) at the [Universitat Oberta de Catalunya](https://www.uoc.edu).
-It aims to provide a basic, modern frontend web development starter pack based on Parcel and including a Sass compiler, an ES6 transpiler, minifiers, and development tools.
+It aims to provide a basic, modern frontend web development starter pack based on Parcel and including a Sass compiler, an ES6 transpiler, minifiers, an image optimizer, and development tools.

 This is the 2.0 version of UOC Boilerplate, available since the UOC 2018-2 semester.